 Gold, Frankincense, Myrrh… gifts to bring back from Israel

 Compared to most countries in Europe, including my native Germany, Israel is a rather expensive country.
+So, would I find some special Israel souvenirs?
 Ryanair hand luggage limitations and an already full apartment aside, my shopping sprees where somewhat limited by my 500 EURO budget for the entire trip, including flights, accommodation, food and local transport.
 Did I manage?
 Yes – but I ate nothing but hummus and falafel all week and I skipped those pretty gifts like silver mezuzah cases and Roman coin earrings.

-So, please read on if you’re interested in frugal but nice things that will remind you of your journey in the Holy Land.
+So, please read on if you’re interested in frugal but nice Israel souvenirs that will remind you of your journey in the Holy Land.
 If your budget is big, head straight to the Cardo in Jerusalem Old City for Judaica and the best jewellers in Tel Aviv!

 The currency if Israel is the New Israeli Shekel (NIS), and in most places, cash rules, though credit card payments are possible in upmarket shops, malls and supermarkets.
 There are several ATMs in Ben Gurion Airport right after immigration.
 In Israel and Tel Aviv, cash machines that take international cards can be found in most large business streets, less so in Jerusalem Old City, usually attached to banks.
 Most prices seemed fixed – when I enquired about the price of something, the price was given and seemed reasonable, none of that “tell me your best price” spiel.
 The only haggling I did was for cab fare in the West Bank.